 Contract: Client Bespoke Contract.

 Programme: June 2018 for 8 Weeks.

-Gallaway Construction Limited were contracted as Principle Contractor to ESB Group to design, manage and construct a new car park, footpaths and fencelines to an area within the existing power station site for provision of contractor a visitor parking.
-The area of contaminated land inclusive of asbestos based materials required necessary surveys and inclusion of remediation as part of the construction works following the provision of the Pre-Construction and Construction Phase Health and Safety Plans
+Gallaway Construction Limited was contracted as Principle Contractor to ESB Group to design, manage and construct a new car park, footpaths and fencelines to an area within the existing power station site to provide the contractor with visitor parking.
+The contaminated land area, including asbestos-based materials, required necessary surveys and remediation as part of the construction works following the provision of the Pre-Construction and Construction Phase Health and Safety Plans.

-The area of working on a live power station brought around its own challenges with working around other trades and operatives within the Power Station, in addition to those of course raised by the high risk nature of the existing ground conditions, namely due to the known presence of high levels of high risk asbestos from the existing building, which were demolished and originally left as contaminants on the proposed new site of the power station.
+Working on a live power station brought challenges with working around other trades and operatives within the Power Station.
+In addition to those, of course, raised by the high-risk nature of the existing ground conditions, namely due to the known presence of high levels of high-risk asbestos from the existing building, which was demolished and originally left as contaminants on the proposed new site of the power station.

-Gallaway co-ordinated with the client ESB energy to a high level of detail to cross check the existing records of contaminated ground and service records.
-In addition, geotechnical and asbestos sampling took place to ensure the nature of the subsoils prior to commencement of the works.
-Precontract and Construction Phase Health and Safety Plans were amended as were the RAMS to ensure all parties co-ordinated the works as necessary.
+Gallaway coordinated with the client ESB energy to a high level of detail to cross-check the existing records of contaminated ground and service records.
+In addition, geotechnical and asbestos sampling took place to ensure the nature of the subsoils before the commencement of the works.
+Precontract and Construction Phase Health and Safety Plans were amended, as were the RAMS, to ensure all parties coordinated the works as necessary.